Lubbock Christian University Novel Coronavirus COVID-19 update.Learn More

-The study abroad fee allows LCU to book things like your plane ticket to and from Spain, and group excursions and tours that you will take during the semester.
+The study abroad fee allows LCU to book your plane ticket to and from Spain, group excursions and tours you will take during the semester, and travel insurance.

 Your regular financial aid will go towards your tuition and fees, room and board, books, and your study abroad fee.

 Your first payment will be your $250 deposit that is due with your application.
 Applications are due by noon on February 26th.
 Your second payment of $500 will be due April 1st.
 The rest of the fee will be applied to your student bill, with your tuition and fees, and room and board for the Fall semester.
 The Business Office sets that due date for October 1st.

 You will be responsible for your tuition and fees at the block rate for 12-18 hours, and room and board fees equal to the price of Johnson Hall or Katie Rogers.
 You should also expect to purchase books, and be prepared for online course fees.
 The dormitory will provide three meals a day, but you are free to eat elsewhere at your own discretion.
 The group excursion price is included; however, any other travel you choose to do will be your responsibility.
 The Study Abroad program recommends having an excess of $3000-$5000 set aside for independent student group travel.